David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The yardstick for democracy and human rights is economic development, social stability, improved living standards, and the country's affirmed position.
 * Political parties worldwide and the international community acknowledge Vietnam's position and achievements, refuting these distorted allegations.

+**Allegation:** Relies on biased reports from foreign organizations (like HRW, RSF, etc.) to accuse Vietnam of lacking democracy, suppressing human rights, and arresting "dissidents" or "independent journalists".
+* These reports are often based on one-sided, false information from hostile elements, ignoring the reality of freedom and legal protections in Vietnam.
+* Vietnam's election to the UN Human Rights Council (2023-2025) with high votes reflects the international community's trust and recognition.
+* Vietnam only prosecutes those who violate the law or abuse democratic freedoms to infringe upon the interests of the State and citizens, not for "political opinions".

 **16. On the Amendment of the 2013 Constitution (2025):**

 **Allegation:** Distorts that the Constitution amendment is an "internal power struggle", "consolidation of power", or an "unconstitutional" act; claims that "the people were not informed and did not participate".